bodrick/awesome/TOPICS.md

 *   [BaptisteBdn/docker-selfhosted-apps](https://github.com/BaptisteBdn/docker-selfhosted-apps) - Collection of selfhosted apps with docker only !
 Traefik, Bitwarden, Wireguard with Pihole, Synapse with Elements, etc.
 *   [PAPAMICA/docker-compose-collection](https://github.com/PAPAMICA/docker-compose-collection) - These docker-compose allow you to deploy multiple services easily and quickly.
 You can use them with Portainer directly or via docker-compose commands.
 *   [Webreaper/Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
 The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata such as the IPTC keyword tags, as well as the folder and file names.
 Damselfly includes support for object/face detection, and face-recognition.
-*   [nextcloud/all-in-one](https://github.com/nextcloud/all-in-one) - Nextcloud AIO stands for Nextcloud All-in-One and provides easy deployment and maintenance with most features included in this one Nextcloud instance.
+*   [nextcloud/all-in-one](https://github.com/nextcloud/all-in-one) - The official Nextcloud installation method.
+Provides easy deployment and maintenance with most features included in this one Nextcloud instance.
 *   [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
 *   [AdrienPoupa/docker-compose-nas](https://github.com/AdrienPoupa/docker-compose-nas) - Simple Docker Compose NAS featuring Sonarr, Radarr, Prowlarr, Jellyfin, qBittorrent, PIA VPN and Traefik with SSL support
 *   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 Cloud version available here -> https://app.coolify.io